The Lesson (2023 film): Plot

-Liam is horrified when Hélène tells him about J.M.'s death, which she will tell first responders was accidental.
-When Liam demands to be credited for writing the new ending, she threatens to accuse him of murdering the writer if he doesn't drop the claim and leave the estate immediately.
+Liam is horrified when Hélène tells him about J.M.'s death, which she will tell first responders was accidental if Liam leaves immediately and adheres to his NDA.
+When Liam demands credit for writing the new ending, she threatens to accuse him of murdering the writer.
 Realising that Hélène engineered this whole situation in order to trigger her husband's death, Liam agrees.
+He packs his bags and pauses as the estate gates opens for his departure.
+He hears sirens approaching and smiles, then walks on.

-Back in the present, Bertie is seen in the studio audience during Liam's interview.
-Liam acknowledges him and they both smile.
+Back in the present, Bertie is seen smiling in a studio audience during a TV interview about Liam's new book, based on an aging patriarch and his family.
+Liam acknowledges Bertie and they both smile.